jamesallen0351/clustering-project/README.md

 - Prepare
     - Goal: leave this section with a dataset that is split into train, validate, and test ready to be analyzed.
 Make sure data types are appropriate and missing values have been addressed, as have any data integrity issues.
-    - Create a prep.pyfile as the reproducible component that handles missing values, fixes data integrity issues, changes data types, scales data, etc.
+    - Create a wrangle.py file as the reproducible component that handles missing values, fixes data integrity issues, changes data types, scales data, etc.

 - Data Exploration
     - Goal: The findings from your analysis should provide you with answers to the specific questions your customer asked that will be used in your final report as well as information to move forward toward building a model.